BostonGlobe/06-03-2015-nba/README.md

 An analysis of the reports reviewing decisions at the end of close games.
 The NBA defines these as *"all games within five points at the two minute mark of regulation (and during overtime, where applicable).
 The plays assessed include all calls (whistles) and notable non-calls."*

 ## Questions
-- How often do refs "swallow the whistle" (miss a call) in a close games?
+- How often are calls incorrect or missed in a close game?
 - Do referees make more decisions in favor of the home team?
 - How often does an incorrect call **directly** lead to points?
 - Do the incorrect calls tend to make the game closer or further?